-“We always liked heavy music as much as electronic music and therefore often use synths like electric guitars” Kinz told The Electricity Club while Préaudat affirmed “That helps to capture emotions in its rawest state”.
+“We always liked heavy music as much as electronic music and therefore often use synths like electric guitars” said Kinz while Préaudat affirmed “That helps to capture emotions in its rawest state”.

 So it is something of a pleasant surprise amongst all the intensity from life in isolation during a difficult 2020, WE ARE REPLICA have introduced an enchanting avant pop element to their sound.
 With a muted down aggression towards the mindset that the album’s title suggests, is this possibly some optimism finding its way in through the back door?

 ‘Only The Best’ brings in some piercing noise but there is a refinement to provide some accessible punky synth.
 ‘Miami’ though unexpectedly offers a comparatively sunny disposition with Kinz almost perky like a German Eno, although Préaudat offsets all that but even she sounds less intense compared to WE ARE REPLICA’s previous work.

 ‘Sanitize Me’ is kind of business as usual though and will connect with anyone affected by the lockdown.
 It may be a bit too close to home, but it is an honest statement and Préaudat is still strangely sexy despite the doom and gloom.
 Some relief comes from a delightful closing section of cascading keys.

 Previous singles ‘Parallele Universen’ and ‘Angel’ feature lyrics in German and French respectively as a homage to Neue Deutsche Welle and French New Wave.
 But the language is no barrier, acting more like additional instrumental elements.